-A successful confirmation message after the cut-over migration from Exchange on-premises to Office 365 does not mean that the task is over.
-Vital post-migration processes need to be executed thereafter.
+A successful confirmation message after the cutover migration from Exchange on-premises to Office 365 does not mean that the task is over.
+Vital post-migration processes need to be executed after that.

 We will discuss these post-migration tasks now:

 - Assigning licenses to new users in Office 365 –